 Step 3.
 Fingerprinting and Background Check

 After passing your exam, the next step is to complete your fingerprinting and background check.
-The Colorado Real Estate Commission requires that all applicants have a background check performed before they can become a licensed real estate agent in Colorado.
+The Colorado Division of Real Estate requires that all applicants have a background check performed before they can become a licensed real estate broker in Colorado.

 Licensees will need to make an appointment with IdentoGO, who will transmit the applicant’s fingerprints to the Colorado Bureau of Investigation (CBI) and Federal Bureau of Investigation (FBI) for processing.
 The report will be received by this office.
 Please input the service code 25YNY1.